stonehouse/Parse4Plex/README.md

 NOTE: Calling without parse will show all changes without actually executing them

 #### Current State ####
-- Works with Super Rugby games...
+- Works with Films
 - Searches for .mp4/.avi files in a given directory
+- The film parser checks IMDB, so to avoid unnecessary network traffic it only runs in directories with 'Movies' in the path.

 #### TODO ####
-- Common movie title convention parsing
+- Better parsing for different file name conventions
-- Common TV show convention parsing
+- TV Show name parsing.